Magic Wands: History

-The band was formed by Chris Valentine (guitar, vocals) and Dexy Valentine (guitar, keyboards, vocals) in summer 2008, after Chris found a copy of Dexy's song "Teenage Love" on her band the Dollphins' MySpace page and the two got in touch.
+The band was formed by Dexy Valentine (guitar, keyboards, vocals) and Chris Valentine (guitar, vocals) in summer 2008, after Chris found a copy of Dexy's song "Teenage Love" and the two got in touch.
 Dexy moved from Los Angeles to Nashville and the two began to write music together.
 The name of the band stemmed from the gift of a magic wand from Chris to Dexy while the two were living on opposite sides of the country.

 Their first single, "Black Magic", was released on 7" vinyl in 2008 by Ark Recordings.
 In late 2009, the band signed to indie label Bright Antenna and released their first EP, Magic Love & Dreams, recorded in New York City with producer John Hill (Santigold/Lykke Li).
 Prefixs review gave the album a 7 out of 10 score, with critic Matthew Richardson writing, "The whole EP is covered with the cosmic haze of dream-pop, while the Valentines maintain the attitude of punk kids".

 On February 17, 2010, RCRD LBL released a download of the track "Warrior", remixed by the xx.

 The Wands' debut studio album, Aloha Moon, was announced on the Spin website on February 7, 2012, along with a stream of the single "Space".
 Reviewer David Marchese wrote that the track was "a sexy and propulsive stunner...a really cool song, suggestive of the darker side of '80s pop and brighter side of falling in love".

 On April 5, 2012, RCRD LBL premiered the band's non-album cover of the Madonna song "Burning Up".Aloha Moon was released on April 24, 2012, by Bright Antenna.
 The band toured as openers for the Jesus and Mary Chain in summer 2012.